ArianeBeaudin/arianebeaudin.github.io/_posts/2020-07-25-association-vs-domination.md

 So I just let the seed sink in : I am looking forward deepening this idea, but for now I am very excited to continue to explore Riane Eisler's theory.
 I borrowed her *The Real Wealth of Nations : Creating a Caring Economics*, which sounds capitalistic, but *The Chalice and the Blade* showed me anarchy occupies a place in her heart, therefore I should probably not worry too much.

+**EDIT 30/07/2020**: I have found in the *The Real Wealth of Nations* a quote that summarize well the concepts of the domination system and partnership system :

+> In the *domination system*, there are only two alternatives for relations : dominating or being dominated.
+Those on top control those below them  — be it in families, workplace, or society at large.
+Economic policies and practices in this system are designed to benefit those on top at the expense of those on the bottom.
+Trust is scarce and tension is high, as the whole system is largely held together by fear and force.
+>
+>To maintain rankings of domination, caring and empathy have to be suppressed and devalued, beginning in families and from there to economics and politics.
+This is why one of the foundations for a caring econimics consists of beliefs and institutions that orient more to the partnership system.
+>
+>The *partnership system* supports mutualy respectufl and caring relations.
+There are still hierarchies, as there must be to get things done.
+But in these hierarchies, which I call *hierarchies of actualization* rather than *hierarchies of domination*, accoutability and respect flow both ways rather than just from the bottom up, and social end economic structures are set up so  that there is input from all levels.
+Leaders and managers facilitate, inspire, and empower rather than control and disempower.
+Economic policies and practices in this system are designed to support our basic survival needs and ours needs for community, creativity, meaning, and caring  — in other words, the realization of our highest human potentials.

+This idea of *hierarchies of actualization* echoes with some of the stuff I was saying in [Internet, subcultures, autonomous zones and narratives](https://ravirer.com/2020/05/23/internet-subcultures-autonomous-zones-and-narratives/).